 Are we required to purchase costumes for competition dances?
 How much will they cost?
 Costumes must be purchased for each competition dance.
 Because costume/appearance will count towards a groups score in competition, we may need to purchase costumes that are a bit pricier than regular recital costumes.
 These costumes should probably cost somewhere between $80-120.
 We will do what we can to bring the price down when possible (such as adding our own rhinestones), but please be aware that this may not be possible with certain costumes.
 Each costume will be worn 4-5 times (3-4 times at competition and at the recital).

 What other costs will be involved besides class and costume fees?
 There is an entrance fee for each competition.
-Group numbers generally cost about $30-40 per student per competition.
-Duo/trio dances usually cost about $40-50 per student to enter, and solos are around $80-90.
+Group numbers generally cost about $40-50 per student per competition.
+Duo/trio dances usually cost about $50-60 per student to enter, and solos are around $90-100.
 Besides competition fees, each student will be required to purchase specified dance jewelry.
 The jewelry is inexpensive (usually less than $20 for a choker necklace, and somewhere around $10 for rhinestone earrings).
 This is not something you will need to purchase every year.
 The same jewelry can be worn every year and will not need to be replaced unless lost.
 We also want to make sure that our studio is well-represented at these functions, and we will show our pride by wearing studio attire to each competition.
-Students will be required to purchase some form of studio attire (a jacket, t-shirt, or sweat pants, etc.), although specific clothing pieces have not yet been determined.
-Shoes for competition performances must be purchased through our studio so that all shoes are uniform.
+Students will be also be required to purchase a warm up, shorts and tee.
+Shoes and tights for competition performances must be purchased through our studio so that they are all uniform.
 Other brand shoes in the style of your class may be worn for rehearsals.

 What is the commitment that is required for competition?
 The competition season will run from September – May.
 Pre-season classes are highly recommended and will start in July.